-Once you log into the tax software, you will need to enter basic demographic information about yourself (and your spouse and dependents, if you have any):
+You will need to enter basic demographic information about yourself (and your spouse and dependents, if you have any):

 - Name

 - Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN)

 - Date of birth

 - Marital status

 - Dependents

 - Address

 - Other information to help determine your personal tax credits, including if you are a U.S. citizen; were a student last year; can be claimed as a dependent on another person's taxes, or have any dependents to claim on your taxes.

 - Other information to help determine your personal tax credits and liabilities.